Gabriel-Velez/GBE-Dotfiles/readme.md

 This setup uses **two dynamic wallpapers** that switch based on time:

-This allows my wallpapers to sync with my day/night workflow, adding a subtle but effective mood shift.
+This syncs my wallpapers with my day/night workflow, creating a subtle but effective mood shift.

 ## Wallpapers